nov05/udacity-CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 ## 👉 Model Deployment

-**TODO**: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
+* Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

-**TODO** Remember to provide a screenshot of the deployed active endpoint in Sagemaker.
+* Remember to provide a screenshot of the deployed active endpoint in Sagemaker.

 ## Standout Suggestions
 **TODO (Optional):** This is where you can provide information about any standout suggestions that you have attempted.